Samuel Beckett Bridge at Christmas 3 days in Dublin

 Enjoying the carousel at the Dublin Castle Christmas Market.
 Photo courtesy of Dublin Castle for Failte Ireland.

-Expect to see over 30 craft vendors at the site, in addition to activities such as carol singing and horse carriage rides.
+Expect to see over 30 craft vendors at the free event at Dublin Castle, in addition to activities such as carol singing and horse carriage rides.

 BELFAST